-- Administration of the Candidacy Examination must conform to the policies established by the Graduate Council. - The student must be given adequate notice of the content, form and time of the examination. - The Committee must meet to decide upon the procedures to be followed, and the student given an opportunity to comment upon the selected procedures.
+- Administration of the Candidacy Examination must conform to the policies established by the Graduate Council. - The student must be given adequate notice of the content, form and time of the examination. - The Committee must meet to decide upon the procedures to be followed, and the student given an opportunity to comment upon the selected procedures. - ii.

-ii.
 Conduct of the Exam

 The student will provide to the Qualifying Examination Committee a written dissertation project proposal that describes his or her research topic, summarizes progress to date, and outlines what he or she proposes to do, why it is relevant, and what will be learned.
+The Qualifying Examination Committee expects to receive this document no later than 4 weeks before the scheduled oral qualifying exam.
+However, it is possible, by exception, to shorten this deadline to two-weeks before the scheduled oral qualifying exam if all members of the Qualifying Examination Committee agree.
+If the student is unable to provide the proposal (in complete and tidy form) before the latter deadline, the graduate advisor and the committee chair should jointly determine a revised timeline for a rescheduled exam.

-The Qualifying Examination Committee will receive this document no later than 4 weeks before the scheduled oral qualifying exam.
-The oral exam will include two parts: a presentation of the proposed dissertation research and assessment of the candidate's competence to pursue it, and a structured oral examination on graduate course materials (based on results of the core-knowledge exam) and topics related to the proposed research.
+The oral exam will include two parts: a presentation of the proposed dissertation research and assessment of the candidate's competence to pursue it, and a structured oral examination on materials and/or biomaterials science and engineering topics related to the proposed research.
 The student must be registered in the semester of the examination.
 Although the formal Qualifying Examination for candidacy ordinarily is conducted in a single day, the Committee may meet intermittently over a longer period, and may decide to reexamine the student on one or more topics after a specified interval.
 When the Committee meets to conduct the oral Qualifying Examination, it must file the Qualifying Examination Report so that the results are reported to the Graduate Council via the Vice Provost and Dean of Graduate Education within 30 days.
 Upon completion of the qualifying examination and all other Graduate Group requirements for Advancement to Candidacy, the results should be submitted to the Graduate Division on the Qualifying Examination Report Form.
 The Qualifying Examination Report Form must be signed by all committee members at the time the candidacy examination is concluded and submitted even if the student failed the examination.
 The primary advisor may participate in the oral exam and provide information to the committee.
 The advisor is encouraged to ask probing questions, but the purpose of the exam is to establish the competency level of the student, so if the advisor answers questions on behalf of the student, this must be viewed as a competency deficiency on the part of the student.